 Deep cut from the album that finally, irrefutably kicked the Electric Light Orchestra into the big leagues, 1976’s New World Record.
 A story song about an alien that comes down to earth, gets taken for a street person, files a negative report back to the home planet.
 It was a common theme in those days as the afterglow of the big deal moon landings faded and the various grim realities of life on earth got harder and harder to ignore.
 Same as it ever was.

 “I’m pretty sure Toots + the Maytals were the first reggae band I ever consciously heard.
 It was their cover of John Denver’s Take Me Home Country Roads, which suddenly showed up on the local radio.
 I would’ve been sixteen at the time, 1976, and I hated it.
 The guy couldn’t sing and the rest of the band were just wrong somehow, seeming to have no idea how to play proper funk.
 But jump ahead to 1983 and I was naming Funky Kingston as one of my fave all time party albums.
 And I was right.
 It really is right up there.
 Which gets us to teenagers.
 When they’re wrong about something, they’re at least comprehensive about it.”
 (Philip Random)

-John Miles‘ timing sucked.
+John Miles‘s timing sucked.
 Because he really did seem to have it all on his debut album Rebel.
 Solid songs, kickass band, world class production c/o Alan Parsons who had his own big deal project going by then.
 Except it was 1976, so punk was breaking out across town.
-Even cutting your hair short and trim and posing with a rifle on your album cover wasn’t going to slow that storm down.
+Even cutting your hair redneck short and posing with a shotgun wasn’t going to slow that storm down.